Axis capture of Tobruk: 21 June

 As dawn approached Klopper changed his mind and concluded that any value to be gained from continuing the fight would not be worth the cost in additional casualties.
 In an exchange of signals at 6:00 a.m.
 Ritchie sent, "I cannot tell tactical situation and therefore leave you to act on your own judgement regarding capitulation".
 Shortly after this, German officers were invited to Klopper's headquarters to finalise the details.
 Orders to surrender were sent out and received with astonishment by those units who had scarcely been engaged.
 Some units did not receive the order; the 2nd Battalion, 7th Gurkha Rifles, on the eastern perimeter, fought on until that evening, while the Cameron Highlanders continued fighting until the morning of 22 June.
 Captain Sainthill of the Coldstream Guards and 199 of his officers and men were able to break out of the south-west perimeter in their battalion transport and rejoin the Eighth Army.
-A small group of 188 South Africans, largely of the Kaffrarian Rifles, escaped eastwards along the coast and reached El Alamein 38 days later.
+A small group of 188 South Africans, largely of the Kaffrarian Rifles, escaped eastwards along the coast and reached El Alamein 38 days later, and the 9th Bersaglieri Regiment later entered the perimeter and captured the remaining redoubts.
 Rommel entered the town at 5:00 a.m. and established his headquarters at the Hotel Tobruk.
 A meeting was arranged with Klopper, who surrendered to Rommel on the Via Balbia about 6 km west of Tobruk at 9:40 a.m. on 21 June.

 Aftermath

 Analysis

 In 1942, a Court of Inquiry was held in absentia, which found Klopper to be largely blameless for the surrender.
-The verdict was kept secret, it did little to enhance his or his troops' reputation.
+The verdict was kept secret, which did little to enhance his or his troops' reputation.
 After the war, Winston Churchill wrote that the blame belonged to the British High Command, not to Klopper or his troops.
 He accepted that the facts were obscured at the time as the Tobruk leadership were all prisoners of war but that the truth had since emerged.
-The British official historian, Ian Playfair wrote in 1960 that "the reasons for the disaster are plain enough".
-It was commonly accepted that there was no intention of withstanding another siege of Tobruk and that the port was not prepared for one.
+The British official historian, Ian Playfair, wrote in 1960 that "the reasons for the disaster are plain enough".
+It was commonly accepted that there was no intention of standing another siege of Tobruk and that the port was not prepared for one.
 Neither Auchinleck nor Ritchie appreciated the extent of the defeat which the Eighth Army had suffered at Gazala or that the Eighth Army was no longer able simultaneously to continue to fight in the Tobruk area, defend the frontier and prepare a counter-attack.
 Klopper and his staff did not have the experience to make best use of their resources under such difficult circumstances.
-Rommel had overwhelming air support at Tobruk, because almost all of the Allied fighter aircraft had been withdrawn out of range of Tobruk; Luftwaffe bombing played a key role in breaching the defences.
+Rommel had overwhelming air support at Tobruk, because almost all of the Allied fighter aircraft had been withdrawn and were out of range; Luftwaffe bombing played an important role in breaching the defences.